 Those web hosts were providing free web hosting services at the time I included the links.
 However, after some time they either disappear completely or I find that they are suddenly selling commercial web hosting only.

 If you don't want your website to suddenly disappear into thin air with these free web hosts, here are some tips:

 Get your own domain name.
 You can still host on free web hosts, specifically on those that provide domain name hosting.
 With your own domain name, you are slightly better protected against free web hosts closing down on you.
 For more information about why this is so, please read the article Is it Possible to Create a Website Without Buying a Domain Name?
-The High Price of "Free". which discusses this aspect in depth.
+The Cost of "Free". which discusses this aspect in depth.

 Try to go for the web hosts that have been around longer.
 If they've been around longer, the chances are hopefully greater that they'll be around for the life of your site.
 Hosts like these include Geocities and Tripod.
 Note that this is not an endorsement of these hosts nor is it any guarantee that they will last.

 Update (24 April 2009): Geocities has now closed as well.

 Contrary to what you might think, you might want to consider hosting only on sites that actually put advertising on your site.
 Why?
 Think about it.
 To host your site, they have to bear certain costs — the cost of leasing (or more rarely, buying) the web server, the cost of the bandwidth that your site uses, etc. If they're not earning from advertising, how are they financing all these?
 Are you sure people are willing to keep paying thousands of dollars to host you for free?